How to Elope in the Hoh Rainforest

 The national park sign as you enter the Hoh Rainforest that states "HOH: Olympic National PArk.
 Elevation 573 feet."

 A couple in wedding attire are standing in front of a hundred-foot-tall moss-covered tree.
-They are looking up at the rainforest.
+They are kissing.

 A couple in the Hoh Rainforest look at each other with smiles on their faces.